loyaltylion-docs/loyalty-page-reference/readme.md

 https://loyaltylion-reference-8b64.myshopify.com

-* access the rewards page from the "Rewards" menu in the top, or by going to https://loyaltylion-reference-8b64.myshopify.com/pages/rewards
+* access the rewards page from the "Rewards" menu in the top

 ## Adding a loyalty page to your theme